Last Updated on April 8, 2026 by Bibhu Ranjan Mund, MPH

 | Share of type 2 diabetes | >90% | World Health Organization | 2023 |

-These statistics highlight why early detection is critical.
+These statistics highlight why early detection is important and appropriate step can be taken for treatment.

 Healthy Home has a schedule of periodically reporting public health and nutrition information that is based on global studies and evidence-based guidelines.